-ORILL can use the old LLNL Fortran77 VODE code (SUNDIALS) with Backward Differentiation Formula (BDF) as provided with Python/Scipy to solve the stiff differential equations.
+ORILL can use the F77 VODE code (Brown, Byrne, Hindmarsh, 1989) with Backward Differentiation Formula (BDF) as provided with Python/Scipy to solve the stiff differential equations.
 VODE/BDF is faster than MMPA on old CPU and the difference with MMPA is generally < 2%.
 This method is generally stable, but instabilities can occur sometimes.

 The DIAG method uses diagonalization of the evolution matrix in C field, which is a more general analytical method than the classic Bateman / TTA.
 If diagonalization is possible, each eigenvalue is the pseudo decay constant of the corresponding eigenvector.
-A decay matrix is always diagonalizable because there is no loop and it can be rearranged in a lower triangular matrix with its real eigenvalues on the diagonal.
+A decay matrix is always diagonalizable because it hasn’t any loop and it can be rearranged into a lower triangular matrix with its real eigenvalues on the diagonal.
 Unfortunately, large burn-up matrix with loops in transmutation chains due to neutron absorbtion are not always diagonalizable in C field with enough accuracy.
 If diagonalization is impossible, the DIAG method will fail.

 Inside ORILL engine¶